Alex Bregman Preview, Player Props: Astros vs. Red Sox

-Alex Bregman and his .435 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the Houston Astros against the Boston Red Sox and Chris Sale on August 23 at 8:10 PM ET.
+The Houston Astros, including Alex Bregman (.413 on-base percentage in past 10 games, 56 points above season-long percentage), battle starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.

+He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.

 Alex Bregman Game Info & Props vs. the Red Sox